 Whether you’re working from the heart of New York City or middle-of-nowhere New Mexico, today’s technology makes it incredibly easy to stay connected to other freelancers.
 From social media to dedicated forums, there are plenty of ways to join communities, build a network, and make friends.

 Sites like Freelancers Union and American Writers and Artists Inc. offer memberships that provide resources and access to elite communities of freelancers and creatives around the world.
 As for social media, there are plenty of freelancer Facebook groups you can join and engage with.
 Some groups provide work, while others simply provide a place to chat and ask questions.
-If you’re on Slack, you can also hop into a Freelancer slack community, such as Digital Freelancer.
+If you’re on Slack, you can also hop into a Freelancer Slack community.

 Lastly, don’t shy away from your local freelance network.
 Nothing quite beats a face-to-face meeting or conversation over a cup of coffee.
 Organizations like Creative Mornings or local co-working spaces put on networking events and get-togethers that allow you to meet other freelancers in your area.
 These opportunities provide human interaction in an otherwise majorly digital lifestyle.